French Revolution: North America

 Initially, most people in the Province of Quebec were favourable toward the revolutionaries' aims.
 The Revolution took place against the background of an ongoing campaign for constitutional reform in the colony by Loyalist emigrants from the United States.
 Public opinion began to shift against the Revolution after the Flight to Varennes and further soured after the September Massacres and the subsequent execution of Louis XVI.
 French migration to the Canadas experienced a substantial decline during and after the Revolution.
 Only a limited number of artisans, professionals, and religious emigres were allowed to settle in the region during this period.
 Most emigres settled in Montreal or Quebec City.
 The influx of religious emigres also revitalised the local Catholic Church, with exiled priests establishing a number of parishes across the Canadas.

-In the United States, the French Revolution deeply polarised American politics, and this polarisation led to the creation of the First Party System.
-In 1793, as war broke out in Europe, the Democratic-Republican Party led by former American minister to France Thomas Jefferson favored revolutionary France and pointed to the 1778 treaty that was still in effect.
+In the United States, the French Revolution deeply polarized American politics, and this polarization led to the creation of the First Party System.
+In 1793, as war broke out in Europe, the Democratic-Republican Party led by former American minister to France Thomas Jefferson favoured revolutionary France and pointed to the 1778 treaty that was still in effect.
 George Washington and his unanimous cabinet, including Jefferson, decided that the treaty did not bind the United States to enter the war.
 Washington proclaimed neutrality instead.